mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

 * VAPI_PHONE_NUMBER_ID
 * VAPI4K_BASE_URL

-The first three values can be found on the vapi.ai dashboard.
+The first three values can be found on the Vapi dashboard.
 The keys are found by clicking on the organization button on the lower left and the phone number id is found in the `Platform` `Phone Number` section.